vatsalpatelai26/PolymarketBot/README.md

+##### PROMPT ####
+create local website i can run that does the following: i want to be able to track polymarket traders and have their trades show up.
+I want a flask server locally in plain html css js that shows the trades.
+Make sure there’s a python script that fetches the trades each minute AND then adds to local sqlite db

+I also want it to show all the info about the person (their profile pic their username etc) on the trader side

+tell me exactly how to run all this, asssume i dont have anything setup yet

 # Polymarket Trader Tracker (Flask + SQLite)

 This repo now contains a local web app that tracks selected Polymarket traders, stores their trades in SQLite, and shows trader profile details (username, profile image, bio, etc.) plus trade history.